 Number of Data Classes (Shapes Only)

-When using Linear quantification methods, you can select the number of different classes used for your color scheme.
+When using the Linear quantification method, this setting allows you to select the number of different classes used for your color scheme.

 Line Weight (Lines Only)